 Fort Gregg-Adams is situated alongside the Tri-Cities of Virginia – Petersburg, Colonial Heights and Hopewell – as well as the counties of Chesterfield, Dinwiddie and Prince George.
 It is located about 30 miles from Richmond, 90 miles from Washington, D.C., and 70 miles from Virginia Beach.

 For more information please select an option below:

 Fort Gregg-Adams conducts ID checks of all adults entering the post.
 Anyone coming to Fort Gregg-Adams for the FIRST TIME who does not have a federal identification card must go to the Visitor Control Center (VCC) with a valid government-issued photo ID (such as a driver's license) to receive an initial background check.
-The VCC is located next to Fort Lee main entrance Lee Gate.
+The VCC is located next to Fort Gregg-Adams main entrance Gregg Gate.